a-trost/best-reviews/README.md

 This is licensed under the [MIT License](https://github.com/a-trost/alexandria/blob/master/LICENSE).
 Take it and run with it.

+## Thanks To

+Map and search locations thanks to the Google Maps API.
+Tips from "less cool people" courtesy of Foursquare's API.

 ---
 *Definitely, definitely NOT written by Dave Grohl.
 Not even a little.
 God I hope he never finds this.
 I'm sorry, Dave.